ShoaibNadeem-07/UPI-Fraud-detection-System-using-GANs/README.md

-# SafePayAI - Real-Time UPI Fraud Detection System
+# Real-Time UPI Fraud Detection System

 A full-stack fintech application for real-time UPI fraud detection using ML models with SHAP explainability.